ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 #### <a href="#Mapping"> 5.
 Map cluster groups in geographic space </a>

-3.2 - Linkage Methods
-3.2.1 - Single-linkage method (single dendogram)
-3.2.2 - Single-linkage method (concensus dendogram)
-3.2.3 - Complete-linkage method
-3.2.4 - Clustering using Ward's minimum variance

 <a name="Introduction"></a>

+To get all you need for this session, __go to <a href = "https://github.com/ourcodingclub/CC-9-Data-clustering">the repository for this tutorial</a>, fork it to your own Github account, clone the repository on your computer and start a version-controlled project in RStudio.
+For more details on how to do this, please check out our <a href = "https://ourcodingclub.github.io/2017/02/27/git.html"> Intro to Github for version control</a> tutorial.__

 ### Get acquainted with data clustering

-Hierarchical data clustering is one of the most used analytical methods in ecology, as they are great tools for looking for discontinuities (like gaps in your data), gradients and meaningful ecological units in the environment.
-It is a great way to start looking for patterns in continuous ecological data (e.g. abundance, frequency, occurrence).
+<b>Hierarchical data clustering allows you to explore your data and look for discontinuities (e.g. gaps in your data), gradients and meaningful ecological units (e.g. groups or subgroups of species).
+It is a great way to start looking for patterns in ecological data (e.g. abundance, frequency, occurrence), and is one of the most used analytical methods in ecology.
+Your research questions are the limit.
+As an example, you can look at algae distribution along a ocean depth gradient, or you can look at the distribution of bats along an elevation gradient, or you can even determine which are the main biogeographic realms in the world, or you can study how fish communities are distributed along water basins and see if rapid streams and waterfalls are limiting their dispersal.</b>

-Let us imagine the following: you are an ecologist working with tropical forests in the Neotropics and you want to understand how these different forests, with different sets of tree species forming them, are related to one another and if you can split them into ecologically meaningful sub-groups that can be used as a grouping variable (a categorical variable) in future analyses.
-You might be interested in basic questions such as: How many ecologically meaningful floristic units are present in the Neotropics?
+Let's imagine the following: you are an ecologist working on tropical forests in the Neotropics and you want to understand how these forests, formed by different sets of trees, are related to one another.
+You might want to split them into ecologically meaningful sub-groups that can then be used as a grouping variable (a categorical variable) in future analyses.
+You might be interested in questions such as: How many ecologically meaningful floristic units are present in the Neotropics?
 Which ones are more similar to each other?
 How many species do they share?
 How are these units distributed in geographic space?
-Does each unit occupy a certain portion of the geographic space, without blending other units, or is the distribution of units in space mixed?
+Does each unit occupy a certain portion of the geographic space, without blending into other units, or is the spatial distribution of units mixed?

-By answering these questions, you can start asking more complex questions such as: "What could possibly be the environmental drivers of the patterns I have observed in my data?", "Is climate one of these drivers?", "How will these tree groups respond to climate change?", "Are these floristic units related to climate?", "In such a broad scale (the Neotropics), are there biogeographic and environmental barriers separating these units?", "Do you get clear splits from one group to the other in geographic space or do you get a gradient of floristic turnover across the border of two of these floristic units?"
+You can then build your next set of research questions based on the answers you got from the data clustering.
+What are the environmental drivers of the patterns in my data?
+Is climate one of these drivers?
+How will these tree groups respond to climate change?
+Are these floristic units related to climate?
+In such a big region (the Neotropics), are there biogeographic and environmental barriers separating these units?
+Do you get clear splits from one group to another or do you get a gradient of floristic turnover across the border of two of these floristic units?

-To answer these questions, you can construct a dataset which consists of tree species occurrence records for a multitude of sites in the Neotropics and perform a series of Hierarchical clustering analyses.
-These analysis will be able to give us a clear answer to our first set of questions and will be able to give you enough material to guide and support you through the analyses you'll run in order to answer our second set of questions.
+<b>To answer these questions, you can construct a dataset which consists of tree species occurrence records for a multitude of sites in the Neotropics and perform a series of Hierarchical clustering analyses.</b>

-Hierarchical data clustering is an indispensable tool for researchers starting to explore new biological/ecological data.
-Your research questions are the limit.
-As an example, you can look at algae distribution along a ocean depth gradient, or you can look at the distribution of bats along an elevation gradient, or you can even determine which are the main biogeographic realms in the world by using a biodiversity group of your choice, or you can study how the fish community is distributed along a basin and see if the rapid streams and waterfalls in there are limiting their dispersal.

-### Hierarchical clustering will give you a lot of insight on how your biodiversity data is organized and it will help you to disentangle different patterns and the scales on which they can be observed.
+### Hierarchical clustering will give you a lot of insight on how your biodiversity data are organized and will help you to disentangle different patterns and the scales at which they can be observed.
 It is a great, easy to use and explore, set of methods that gives you a lot of freedom to investigate your research questions.

-These methods are a great way to start unravelling what your data has to show.
+### Hierarchical agglomerative data clustering
+Hierarchical agglomerative data clustering is part of a broader category commonly referred to as "data clustering".

+#### <b>Hierarchical agglomerative data clustering methods</b>:
+- <b>Sequential and simultaneous</b> - refers to how the clustering is conducted.
+If it's through an algorithm that is repeated till all data have been clustered, it's sequential.
+If the algorithm clusters all your data together at the same time, it's simultaneous.
-Before we begin, what is hierarchical agglomerative data clustering?
-These set of methods are a part of a broader category commonly referred to as "data clustering".
-Within this category, there are sequential and simultaneous methods, agglomerative and divisive methods, monothetic and polythetic methods, and hierarchical an non-hierarchical methods.
-What does hierarchical mean?
-It means that your groups will be organized in ranks according to how similar they are.
-You'll have sub-groups forming larger groups till all your observations are included in your cluster.
-Non-hierarchical clustering methods do not include that option.The terms agglomerative and divisive are related to how your data is being grouped.
-Agglomerative is a bottom to top approach, it means that the clustering will begin by putting similar observations together, forming subgroups till all your observations are included.
+- <b>Agglomerative and divisive</b> - refers to how your data are being grouped.
+Agglomerative is a bottom up approach, meaning that the clustering will begin by putting similar observations together, gradually forming subgroups till all your observations are included.
 Divisive is the exact opposite, your set of observations will be considered as whole group and the algorithm will divide your data into progressively smaller chunks till each observation forms a sub-group on its own.

-Sequential and simultaneous refers how the clustering is conducted.
-If it's through an algorithm that is repeated till all data has been clustered, it's sequential.
-If the algorithm clusters all your data together at the same time, it's simultaneous.
-Monothetic and polythetic refers to the amount of descriptors being employed to cluster your data into subgroups.
+- <b>Monothetic and polythetic</b> -  refers to the amount of descriptors being employed to cluster your data into subgroups.
 If it uses just one descriptor on every step, it's monothetic; if it uses more than one, it's polythetic.
-We will not be giving further attention to these other categories today.
+- <b>Hierarchical and non-hierarchical</b> - hierarchical means that your groups will be organized in ranks according to how similar they are.
+You'll have sub-groups forming larger groups till all your observations are included in your cluster.
+Non-hierarchical clustering methods do not include that option.

-### In sum, hierarchical agglomerative clustering methods will group your observations in increasingly large subgroups till all observations are included and the subgroups it forms are disposed in ranks according to their level of similarity.
-If you didn't understand it completely, don't worry, it will be easier to understand once you do some clusters and look at the results.
+### In sum, hierarchical agglomerative clustering methods group your observations in increasingly large subgroups till all observations are included.
+The subgroups formed by the clustering are ordered in ranks according to their level of similarity.

+### Create a new R script file and start working your way through the tutorial.
+We find having the tutorial on half of your screen, and RStudio on the other half, useful for following along and seeing what the results of each code chunk are.

-# For today's session, we'll be working with four different packages.
+For today's session, we'll be working with four different packages.
 Please install them and load their libraries:

 ```r
 install.packages("recluster")